+i.
 Revenue

-Interest revenue is recognised on a proportional basis taking into account interest rates applicable to the financial asset.
+Interest revenue is recognised on a proportional basis taking into account interest rates applicable to the financial assets.
 All revenue is stated net of the amount of goods and services tax (GST).

 The Research and Development tax incentive income is recognised as income when it is determined that it is probable that it will be received, and the amount can be estimated reliably.
-Within the income tax expense reconciliation, the income is non-assessable and R&D expenditure non-deductible iii.
-Exploration and Evaluation Expenditure
+Within the income tax expense reconciliation, the income is non-assessable and R&D expenditure non-deductible.

+ii.
 Employee Benefits